d3x0r/STFRPhysics/whitepaper.md

 Figure B
 ```
     ln(A+Bi) = ln( sgn(A) * sqrt(A*A+B*B) ) + arcsin(B/sgn(A) * sqrt(A*A+B*B))*2 * ε
 ```

-Exponent of a log complex (Figure C):
+Exponent of a log complex (Figure C).

 Figure C
 ```